 Running Your Script

 We are going to use Microsoft MakeCode to program the micro:bit.
 You can download the following example script and move the *.hex file to your micro:bit.
 Or use it as an example to build it from scratch in MakeCode.

 Code to Note

-When the micro:bit is powered up, we'll want it set up the radio to a certain channel.
+When the micro:bit is powered up, we'll want to set the radio to a certain channel.
 In this case, we head to the

 Radio blocks, grab the

 radio set group __ block, and set it to

 1. Later (in the next experiment) we'll have the transmitting micro:bit that is attached to the weather station continuously transmit data to a receiving micro:bit.
 In this section, however, we'll continuously send a string and number pair out - the word